-The CODEX Foundation is pleased to announce a new and forthcoming publication, The CODEX Papers, an international review of contemporary book arts.
+The CODEX Foundation is pleased to announce issue no. 2, The CODEX Papers, an international review of contemporary book arts.
 Our editorial brief is to publish papers that promote a clear understanding of the enormously complex and historically rich field of the book arts, including:

 Call for papers, The St. John's Humanities Review Spring 2018 Issue

 Special Issue: “Race, Dystopia, and American Identity”

 “Race, Dystopia, and American Identity”

 A Special Issue of The St. John’s University Humanities Review Spring 2018

 Are we now, as many scholars have proclaimed, in an age of “post-cinema?”
 Has the massive global wave of digital production, distribution, and exhibition finally eradicated cinema as we’ve known it?
 Martin Scorsese seems to think so, declaring in an interview with the Associated Press in the last days of 2016 that “Cinema is gone. . . .
 The cinema that I grew up with and that I’m making, it’s gone.”
 Scorsese’s mournful tone echoed Ridley Scott and Peter Greenaway, as well as articles in popular publications like GQ, The New Yorker, and Vanity Fair that blamed prestige television, high ticket prices, and, mostly, streaming platforms and digital technologies.

 in Mainz, Germany